Manuals

 screenshot-2016-10-19-15-27-39

-If required created and load a configuration XML for parameter name mapping.
+If required, create and load a configuration XML for parameter name mapping.
 Basic linear scaling of values can be achieved via XML preset as well.
-As an example a preset that maps and labels gain, azimuth and elevation angles can be downloaded here.
+As an example, a preset that maps and labels gain, azimuth and elevation angles can be downloaded here.

 screenshot-2016-10-19-15-27-53